Alternation acyclic tournaments: Preliminaries

 \subsection{Hyperplane arrangements}

-A hyperplane arrangement ${\mathcal A}$ is a finite collection of codimension one hyperplanes in a $d$-dimensional vectorspace over ${\mathbb R}$, which partition the space into regions.
+A hyperplane arrangement ${\mathcal A}$ is a finite collection of codimension one hyperplanes in a $d$-dimensional vector space over ${\mathbb R}$, which partition the space into regions.
 The number $r({\mathcal A})$ of these regions may be found using {\em Zaslavsky's formula}~\cite{Zaslavsky}, stating

 Here $\chi({\mathcal A},q)$ is the {\em characteristic polynomial} of the arrangement, which Zaslavsky expressed in terms of the M\"obius function in the intersection lattice of the hyperplanes.
 Instead of using Zaslavsky's original formulation, we will use the following result of Athanasiadis~\cite[Theorem 2.2]{Athanasiadis-charpol}.
-In the case when the hyperplanes of ${\mathcal A}$ are defined by equations with integer coefficients, we may consider the hyperplanes defined by the same equations in a vectorspace of the same dimension over a finite field ${\mathbb F}_q$ with $q$ elements, where $q$ is a prime number.
+In the case when the hyperplanes of ${\mathcal A}$ are defined by equations with integer coefficients, we may consider the hyperplanes defined by the same equations in a vector space of the same dimension over a finite field ${\mathbb F}_q$ with $q$ elements, where $q$ is a prime number.
 If $q$ is sufficiently large, then the number $\chi({\mathcal A},q)$ is the number of points in the vector space that do not belong to any hyperplane in the arrangement: